Brazilian commission votes in favor of recommending criminal charges against Bolsonaro - KRDO

 By Rodrigo Pedroso

-A Brazilian commission investigating the government’s handling of the Covid-19 pandemic has voted in favor of charges against President Jair Bolsonaro, among others.
+A Brazilian commission investigating the government’s handling of the Covid-19 pandemic has called for criminal charges against President Jair Bolsonaro.

+Seven of the commission’s eleven senators voted to support the recommendations of a 1,288-page report into the crisis, which condemned the populist leader’s actions.

 More than 605,000 people have died of Covid-19 in Brazil — the second-highest number of deaths in the world after the United States.

-Bolsonaro has repeatedly dismissed the commission’s investigation and resulting report as politically motivated.
+Bolsonaro has repeatedly dismissed the commission’s investigation and the resulting report as politically motivated.

+Video of the committee hearing broadcast by TV Senado, a Brazilian network, showed senators hugging in celebration after the result of the vote was announced.

-The final document — the result of six months of investigation — will now be sent to Brazil´s Attorney General’s Office.
+The final document — the result of six months of investigation — will be sent to the Attorney General’s Office, who will have 30 days to announce any measures.
 However, Attorney General Augusto Aras is considered an ally of the president and is not expected to pursue charges.

 The commission is also expected to send a copy of the report to the International Criminal Court in the Hague.